doggybootsy/hidden-disc-docs/README.md

 ```js
 findAllModules(m => m?.default?.displayName=="MiniPopover");
 ```
-The question marks or whatever are required.
+The question marks are required as a sort of error checking; if there's no `default` child of `m`, your code won't die because you had the question marks.

 This snippet will **find all** of discord's **modules**, and then return the one(s) with a display name of `"MiniPopover"`.
 By the way, the `"MiniPopover"` is the three dots menu on every message.